How to Design Brochure

 5. Color

 This relates back to visual impact.
-Think about it, three Brochures are sitting on a coffee table – one is in four-color, another is in black & white and one has been printed in two-color.
+Think about it, three brochures are sitting on a coffee table – one is in four-color, another is in black & white and one has been printed in two-color.
 Which one are you going to pick up?
-Color is critical when it comes to Brochure Printing.
+Color is critical when it comes to brochure printing.
 It’s also where you’re most likely going to notice the difference between low-quality printing and high-quality printing.